NataliaLKB/learn-git-basics/README.md

 Through my research I have come across many different methodologies, and ultimately you should try to do what seems the most natural to you.
 I use both of these methodologies depending on the extend of the task before me.
 The best thing is to always keep in mind that you and your colleagues will inevitably need to go back to your commits and it will help everyone if commits are aptly named.

-Likewise, even in Pull Requests, you must aim to make your commits a clear and concise summary of what tasks where completed on that branch.
-That way the person reviewing your PR understands what they will be reviewing before looking at the code itself.
+Likewise, even in pull requests, you must aim to make your commits a clear and concise summary of what tasks where completed on that branch.
+That way the person reviewing your pull request understands what they will be reviewing before looking at the code itself.

 <a name="commit-message" id="commit-message"></a>